polyaxon/polyaxon/docs/templates/polyaxon_cli/commands/run.md

   --name [optional] | TEXT | Name to give to this run, must be unique within the project, could be none.
   --description [optional] | TEXT | The description to give to this run.
   --tags [optional] | TEXT | Tags of this run, comma separated values.
+  --ttl [optional] | INT | Time to live for the current run after it's done.
   -u [optional] | | To upload the repo before running.
   --help | | Show this message and exit.